adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 - To confirm your identity;
-- To respond to your questions and provide related customer services;
+- To respond to your questions and provide related customer service;
 - To detect and prevent fraud
 or other financial crime;
 - To monitor and protect the security of